 So, test automation is a panacea?

 Of course not, if you have come to the conclusion that the automated software testing process is exhausted by the continuous delivery and continuous integration methods described above.
-All serious automation testing companies make sure to use different software testing methods.
+All serious automation testing companies (read more) make sure to use different software testing methods.

 Let’s take a closer look at static vs. dynamic testing.